-19. 2021 Manx Grand Prix and Classic TT Races
+2. 2024 Manx Grand Prix and Classic TT Races

-This licence is a requirement for all competitors who wish to take part in the 2021 Manx Grand Prix/Classic TT races.
+This licence is a requirement for all competitors who wish to take part in the 2024 Manx Grand Prix/Classic TT races.

-- 20. All applicants must provide a satisfactory medical report. - 21.
-ACU and SACU licence holders must have held a National licence for Road Racing for a minimum of twelve months prior to the first day of practising. - 22.
-Official Result sheets confirming the following requirements must be supplied with the application: - a.
-All applicants must have competed satisfactorily in at least 6 Road Race days in the 13 months expiring 27th June 2021. - b.
-A minimum of 2 of the 6 required race days must be in the 2021 season. - c.
-In exceptional cases Test Days may be taken into consideration.
-For a Test Day to be considered as one day, participants must complete a minimum of 50 laps during the Test Day. - d.
-For all Newcomers 3 of the 6 required race results must show the rider as having finished the race and have an average race speed equal to or greater than 92.5% of their respective CLASS winner.
-(ACU National licence upgrade qualifying criteria) - e.
-One result will be permitted from each racing day of a short circuit Road Race meeting to a maximum of 2 per meeting. - f.
-One result will be permitted from each racing day of a Closed Public Road circuit meeting to a maximum of 2. - 23.
-Closing date for the receipt of completed Licence application forms at ACU House, Rugby: 5th July 2021.
+- 1. All applicants must provide a satisfactory medical report. - 2.
+ACU and SACU licence holders must have held a National licence for Road Racing for a minimum of twelve months prior to the first day of practising. - 3.
+Official Result sheets confirming the following requirements must be supplied with the application: - a) All applicants must have competed satisfactorily in at least 6 Road Race days in the 13 months expiring 28th June 2024 A minimum of 2 of the 6 required race days must be in the 2024 season. - b) A minimum of 2 of the 6 required race days must be in the 2024 season. - c) In exceptional cases Test Days may be taken into consideration.
+For a Test Day to be considered as one day, participants must complete a minimum of 50 laps during the Test Day. - d) For all Newcomers 3 of the 6 required race results must show the rider as having finished the race and have an average race speed equal to or greater than 92.5% of their respective CLASS winner.
+(ACU National licence upgrade qualifying criteria) - e) One result will be permitted from each racing day of a short circuit Road Race meeting to a maximum of 2 per meeting. - f) One result will be permitted from each racing day of a Closed Public Road circuit meeting to a maximum of 2. - g) 7.
+Qualifying for the 2023 TT or Manx GP races will count as one race day and finishing in a 2023 TT or Manx GP race will count as a second race day.
+A competitor who competes in both the TT and the Manx GP may count a maximum of 3 results. - 4.
+Closing date for the receipt of completed Licence application forms at ACU House, Rugby, 1st July 2024.

-SECTION 3 LICENCES AND REGISTRATIONS - OFFICIALS
+3 LICENCES AND REGISTRATIONS - OFFICIALS